-The Newbury Soup Kitchen is a joint venture initiative with the Newbury Salvation Army.
+From 12th November 2018, the Newbury Soup Kitchen is division of the Haven (West Berkshire) homeless charity.
 It is a voluntary organisation providing help and support to the Newbury homeless, rough sleeper community and those less fortunate than others.
 The primary operation is a friendly drop-in centre for vulnerable adults who perhaps have mental health issues or are just lonely.
 All are greeted with hot food and drinks every Thursday evening.
 A warm welcome awaits people who wish to socialise, find support, enjoy a hot meal and interact with like-minded people.

 Hot Food And Drinks